Common wisdom is a 500 calorie deficit per day equates to 1 pound of weight loss per week. And generally speaking, this is true.

-Getting too aggressive with your cuts tends to backfire on you – leading to hunger, cravings, and negatively impacting your mental well-being.
+Getting too aggressive with your cuts tends to backfire on you – leading to hunger, cravings, less movement, and negatively impacting your mental well-being.
 It doesn’t take a big calorie cut to keep your weight loss moving forward.

 Let’s taking a look at a coaching client of mine…

 As you can see we made a very modest 74 calorie cut to his meal plan and that resulted in a resumption of weight loss.
 That weight loss continued for at least another 6 weeks.

 Had we decided to cut another 500 calories to keep losing weight at 1lb/week we would have ended up at 1777 calories/day.